Published by Blue Grid Media • Updated for 2026 • 19 min read

 Bottom Line

 Google's LSA lead dispute system has changed significantly, but the core principle has not: you should never pay for leads that were not real opportunities.
-The shift from manual disputes to automated AI credits means your approach needs to be different — consistent lead rating, accurate category selection, and timely action are now the levers that determine how much money you recover.
+The shift from manual disputes to automated AI credits means your approach needs to be different.
+Consistent lead rating, accurate category selection, and timely action are now the levers that determine how much money you recover.

 The businesses that do this well recover 6 to 7 percent of their total spend in credits, which compounds into thousands of dollars over the course of a year.
 More importantly, their lead quality improves over time because the AI learns from their feedback.
-The businesses that ignore the system absorb every bad charge and never see the quality improvement that consistent rating delivers.
+The businesses that ignore the system?
+They absorb every bad charge and never see the quality improvement that consistent rating delivers.

 Stop Paying for Bad Leads

 Get a free LSA audit and find out how much you could recover through proper dispute management.
-No obligation, no sales pitch — just a clear breakdown of your account.
+No obligation, no sales pitch.
+Just a clear breakdown of your account.